 C) Incorrect.
 Speed displacement artifact occurs when the velocity of sound is decreased below the assumed 1540 m/sec due to an attenuating lesion resulting in a delay of the returning echo.
 The image processor will erroneously place the tissue posterior to the attenuating lesion deeper than they are truly located.

-D) Incorrect.
+D) Correct.
 Reverberation artifact occurs when two parallel highly reflective surfaces repeatedly reflect the beam back and forth before returning to the transducer at different times.
 These delayed echoes will be shown as multiple linear reflections, which are equidistant from each other.

 E) Incorrect.
 Grating lobes are produced in multielement transducers and result from division of the transducer into smaller elements.
 These off-axis beams are more perpendicular to the main beam axis compared to side lobes.
 Grating lobe artifacts are similar to side lobe artifacts, but occur closer to the transducer.